jw/stilus/docs/diff/stilus.rst

 Implemented
 -----------

-Usage: stilus [OPTIONS] INPUT [OUTPUT]
+Usage: stilus [OPTIONS] [INPUT] [OUTPUT]

-Currently an input file is required, which produces an output.
+Just like in Stilus, the stdin an stdout streams can be used.

 These options now work: